zengenti/contensis-react-base/MIGRATE-V4.md

 }
 ```

-> ℹ️ Instead of refactoring old boilerplate, try our `routeParams` helper from `@zengenti/contensis-react-base/routing`, or for search implementations, refactor to use our new boilerplate-free approach with `invokeSearch` return value in the `onRouteLoaded` routing hook
+> 💡 Instead of handing old boilerplate for search implementations, refactor to use our new boilerplate-free approach with `searchOptions` (in this doc)

 ---